 Dating back to the 2nd century B.C., the Ajanta Caves contain masterpieces of Buddhist religious art, depicting Buddhist traditions the past lives and rebirths of Buddha, pictorial tales from Aryasura's Jatakamala, and rock-cut sculptures of Buddhist deities.
 The caves were a monsoon retreat for monks and a resting place for merchants and pilgrims in ancient India.

 The Ellora Caves are a collection of 100 caves, monasteries and temples built side by side in a high basalt cliff, 34 of which are open to the public.
-The caves show the religious harmony that existed in ancient India, and include Buddhist, Hindu and Jain monuments.
+The caves show the religious harmony that existed in ancient India and contain Buddhist, Hindu and Jain monuments.

 The sandstone Qutub Minar stands at a lofty 72.5m and is believed to have been either a victory tower to mark the start of Muslim rule in India, or an Islamic minaret for muezzins to call the faithful to prayer.
 Researchers argue that the monument lacks the appropriate inscriptions and that 379 steps would have been too challenging for the muezzin to climb five times a day!